 This is roughly what I believe people who're completely new to math competitions should start with.
 I highly recommend reading Diminishing Returns for one of the most common mistakes and how to avoid it, and Escape Velocity so you understand why learning math is so hard, and how to combat some ingrained bad habits.
 Important disclaimer: I am only one person.
 Learning is really just the integration and synthesis of different useful perspectives.
 So listen to what other contestants say too, and don't follow any list religiously (even your own).

 First and foremost, I'd like to welcome you to the math competition scene.
 The problems are hard and there are times you'll feel completely disconnected.
 But I assure you the experience is worth it.
-Math is also a social experience in two regards: One, it makes it much more fun if you're doing math with some sort of community, and two, it'll be a lot harder for you if you don't have a community.
-If you don't have smart friends, now is the time to change that.
+Math is also a social experience in two regards: Math is much more fun if you're doing it with some sort of community, and it'll be a lot harder to improve and stay motivated if you don't have a community.
+So if you don't have smart friends, now is the time to change that.
 Fortunately, due to the internet, anyone can become part of a community.
 There's really no reason to not reach out for help and support, so don't be shy!

 One of the most important skills that you need to develop is to be able to tell when material is working for you and when it isn't.
 If you know this you'll be halfway there.
 A really easy way to tell whether you need to read part of a book or a handout is by first looking at the problems.
 If you have no idea how to do the problems, you should read the theory thoroughly.
 If you can do some problems but not others and you think it's because of knowledge gaps, you can keep doing the problems while using the textbook as a reference material.
 If you can't do some of the problems because of an intuition gap, do the problems you can in order to close it.
 If you can do most the problems, you either have the choice of skipping the section entirely or just doing the problems without reading anything.